cvlab-columbia/viper/README.md

 `CONFIG_NAMES` is an environment variable that specifies the configuration files to use.

-If you want to run the code using multiprocessing, set `multiprocessing: True` in the config file:
+If you want to run the code using multiprocessing, set `multiprocessing: True` in the config file.

 It is especially important to consider the risks of executing arbitrary code when running in a batch; in particular, if you modify the API or any inputs to Codex, be mindful to not include potentially damaging abilities such as file modification/deletion.